Professional Development Program

-Designed with extensive input from the collision repair industry, Role specific training gives collision repair professionals and insurance auto physical damage appraisers the role-specific information, knowledge and skills they need to perform complete, safe and quality repairs.
-Businesses that invest in PDP training benefit from improved business performance, enhanced employee development and reduced risks.
+Designed with extensive input from the collision repair industry, role-specific training provides technicians and insurance assessors with the information, knowledge and skills they need in order to perform complete, safe and quality repairs.
+Businesses which invest in PDP training benefit from improved business performance, enhanced employee development and reduced risks.

-In the PDP, each professional develops their skills through a distinct training path tailored to their role.
+Each professional develops their skills through a distinct training path tailored to their role.
 The progressive training is designed to continually build upon their existing knowledge, and is regularly updated to reflect current collision repair techniques.
-For these reasons, the PDP is recognized as the industry standard for training in the collision repair industry.
+For these reasons, the PDP is recognised as the industry standard for training in the collision repair industry.

 A competitive edge for Collision Repair technicians and businesses

-To properly repair today’s complex vehicles, up-to-date training across several key collision repair roles is essential.
+In order to repair today’s complex vehicles, up-to-date training across several key collision repair roles is essential.
 The I-CAR PDP for Collision Repair Professionals was designed specifically to meet this demand and is the industry standard for role-specific training that contributes to complete, safe and quality repairs.
-The program was developed with extensive input from the collision repair industry to meet the industry’s current and future needs.
+The program was developed with extensive input from the collision repair industry to meet the current and future needs of the industry.

 Training Paths for Collision Repairers

-I-CAR’s PDP collision repair training features distinct training paths that provide each person involved in the collision repair process the up-to-date knowledge and skills they need to perform their role successfully.
+I-CAR’s PDP collision repair training features distinct training paths that provide individuals with up-to-date knowledge and skills needed to successfully carry out their role.

-The PDP for Collision Repair Professionals includes four roles that are required to earn the Gold Class™ recognition, as well as one specialist role.
+The PDP for Collision Repair Professionals includes four roles that are required to earn I-CAR’s Gold Class™ recognition, as well as one specialist role.

-Estimator – Estimators inspect, analyze and evaluate damaged vehicles to create a comprehensive and accurate damage report.
+Estimator – Estimators inspect, analyse and evaluate damaged vehicles to create a comprehensive and accurate damage report.